 Human subtlety will never devise an invention more beautiful, more simple or more direct than does nature because in her inventions nothing is lacking, and nothing is superfluous.

 Nature is often a source of inspiration for solutions to problems.
 Can the aerodynamic profile of a bird be applied to the design of aircraft to make them fly faster or burn less fuel?
 Could the structure of amoured plates on an armadillo be replicated to provide flexible body armour for soldiers?
 Scientists, Mathemeticians and Engineers have looked to nature to find solutions to problems, then created structures, materials and systems that mimic them.
 This is biomimicry.

 For a number of years GTAC has run a biomimicry blog competition, inviting students of Victoria to submit a blog discussing their favourite example of biomimicry.
-Click here to see details of this years competition and find out how to enter.
+The competition has closed for 2020.
+Click here for competition terms and conditions.
 Below are some examples of winning entries from students in previous years.

 Winners from previous years